 Photo credit John Fielding

 Whether it’s the sophisticated and beautifully plated fine dining on offer at local favourite Russell’s, or a humble high street sausage roll you’re after, Chelmsford’s got you covered.
 And did we mention Chelmsford Beer & Cider Festivals?
-These events hosted by the Campaign for Real Ale are hosted throughout the city and are a (responsible) celebration of the good stuff.
+Hosted by the Campaign for Real Ale, they're a (responsible) celebration of the good stuff.

 Photo credit Chelmsford Beer Fest